briansorahan/geo/README.md

 Simple package for converting geometrical primitives to/from [GeoJSON](http://geojson.org) and [Well Known Text](https://en.wikipedia.org/wiki/Well-known_text).

 This package aims to be simple and high quality.
-If test coverage is not 100% feel free to open an issue.
+If test coverage is not 100% feel free to open an issue (or better yet, a pull request).

 Note this package is not [RFC 7946](https://tools.ietf.org/html/rfc7946) compliant and includes the non-standard "Circle" type.
 The circle implementation seeks to adhere to this https://github.com/geojson/geojson-spec/wiki/Proposal---Circles-and-Ellipses-Geoms